Motion sickness in children is common. Whilst not all kids will suffer from motion sickness or travel sickness, it's best to be prepared.

 Another thing you can do for motion sickness in children, more for comfort's sake than anything else is have a little hygiene pack, wipes, sanitary bags etc, things to help clean up little accidents, or help refresh your kids and help them to feel better.

-If you're travelling to a holiday destination you are likely to have clothes on standby, however they may not be readily available if your boot is full to the brim.
+If you're traveling to a holiday destination you are likely to have clothes on standby, however they may not be readily available if your boot is full to the brim.
 If you are anticipating that your kids will suffer from travel sickness pack a day bag that is easy to access and fill it with changes in clothing, face washers, wipes, a hair brush, all those things that will help your kids to feel refreshed when they have previously been feeling ill.

 When planning your travel, consider which route you are going to take.
 It's best to stick with main roads that are straight, not windy.
 Even if it takes you a little longer to get to your destination, it will be worth it to avoid sick kids.